TopicGPT: A Prompt-based Topic Modeling Framework: Experiments

 \section{Experiments}

-We compare \frameworkname~to two popular topic models using two labeled English-language datasets.
 Our goal is to assess whether \frameworkname's outputs align with human-coded ground truth topics, as well as to test its robustness to various settings.
 Here, we describe our datasets, baseline methods, model configurations, and evaluation metrics.